-330 Modern Algebra
+330 Modern Algebra 3 hours FA Odd

 This course is an introduction to algebraic systems, including groups, rings and integral domains.

 Prerequisite: MTH 250 or MTH 315 or consent of instructor.

 335 Secondary Mathematics Teaching Methods

 This course covers the methods of teaching secondary and middle level mathematics.
 An emphasis will be placed on methods unique to teaching mathematics, along with technologies to use in the mathematics classroom.